 Plan Your Permission Scheme

-Before setting setting or updating group permissions in Concourse, it is helpful to determine your desired permission scheme.
-To understand Concourse group permissions, we recommend reviewing the Group Permissions article for an explanation of the following groups:
+Before setting or updating group permissions in Concourse, it is helpful to determine your desired permission scheme.
+To understand Concourse group permissions, we recommend reviewing the Group Permissions in Concourse article for an explanation of the following groups:

 At the conclusion of this article, we have attached an optional exercise to make it a little easier to determine your permissions scheme.
 You can download it, fill it out, and use it as your guide when you go to set the permissions in Concourse.

 First, access Initial Permissions in Admin > System > Initial Group Permissions.
 When you have accessed the Initial Group Permissions tool, you can select the group you wish you manipulate by clicking the drop-down menu in the top-left corner of the tool.